zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 However, this could also be done in a similar fashion on any other cloud provider.

+In this tutorial, we provide two methods on how to provision infrastructure.
+Choose the one that you are more comfortable with!
 ### Requirements

 In order to follow this tutorial, you need to have the following software